BoiseCodeWorks/Music-Is-Fun/Readme.md

   - Bootstrap is utilized to provide styling to the page
   - Each property of the song object is displayed (title, artist, price, album art, preview (hint: "html audio tag"))
 - Functionality:
   - A new search will clear out old results
+  - Playlist is automatically rendered on page load
+  - Users can add songs to playlist
+  - Users can remove songs from playlist

 ### BONUS CHALLENGES